-This investment will provide an estimated 35% reduction in fatal and serious injuries across approximately 3,000 km of roads.
+This investment includes targets for 3-star or better performance and will provide an estimated 35% reduction in fatal and serious injuries across approximately 3,000 km of roads.

 The $2 billion will be invested over a period of 18 months under a new Road Safety Programme to deliver an estimated 3,000 km of life saving road improvements, and support thousands of jobs right across Australia.

-Upgrades to regional roads are expected to include shoulder sealing and audio tactile line marking, centre line treatments, and barriers to protect against roadside hazards.
+Upgrades to improve the Star Rating of regional roads are expected to include shoulder sealing and audio tactile line marking, centre line treatments, and barriers to protect against roadside hazards.
 In urban areas, projects will focus on greater protection and separation for vulnerable road users including pedestrians and cyclists.

 Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development Michael McCormack said working towards zero facilities and serious injuries on Australian roads was a core priority for the Government.